Tonyfu09/2023-24_OSWE_Note/README.md

 SSRF is the type which the attack forcus the server send the web request the attack wants.
 Different types could refer https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery.

 ## Server Side Template Injection (SSTI)
+Server Side Template Injection is focus on the template injection that is execute on web server.

 ## NodeJS